-The ambition to have zero revenue from harmful gambling by the end of 2023 is one of our most important ambitions to date and requires dedication, collaboration and focus within Kindred, but also across the industry, and with lived experience representatives, treatment centres, and regulators.
-We have set the deadline to 2023, but the journey does not stop there.
-This is a long-term commitment and as we learn more about customer behaviours, improve our technology, identify better control tools, and initiate new partnerships the ambition will evolve and continue to push the limit to what we can achieve.
+The ambition to have zero revenue from harmful gambling is one of our most important ambitions to date and requires dedication, collaboration and focus within Kindred, but also across the industry, and with lived experience representatives, treatment centres, and regulators, but the journey does not stop there.
+This is a long-term commitment, and as we learn more about customer behaviours, improve our technology, identify better control tools, and initiate new partnerships, the ambition will evolve and continue to push the limit of what we can achieve.
 We will not stop until gambling is 100 per cent enjoyable.

 We remain focused on research into psychology, behaviour and markers of harm.
 We work alongside our peers, regulators, researchers, and individuals who have experienced a gambling disorder.

 - Exploring the expansion on PhD programmes, with the addition of new PhD programmes at different universities and in new markets.

 - Looking into research collaborations in different fields, covering additional operations to provide a more holistic view of the customer journey.

 - Dedicating more time and resources for research to inhouse research projects.